Tushalvp/MachineLearning_Python/salaryprediction/README.md

 | Linear Regression           |    358.17               |

 - <ins>**Feature Importance**</ins>:
-Based on the existing and newly engineered features, we can say that new features out perform the existing one and conlude that **group_mean** is strong feature to make predictions followed by **yearsExperience** and **milesFromMetropolis**
+Based on the existing and newly engineered features, we can say that new features out perform the existing one and conclude that **group_mean** is a strong feature to make predictions followed by **yearsExperience** and **milesFromMetropolis**
 <img src="images/importantfeature.png" title="Target"/>